brefphp/symfony-messenger/README.md

 ## Customize the consumer

-Each consumer is just an service implementing `Bref\Symfony\Messenger\Service\Consumer`.
-They may be configured how ever you want.
+Each consumer may be configured how ever you want.
 A good bus to have as default is the [RoutableMessageBus](https://github.com/symfony/symfony/blob/4.4/src/Symfony/Component/Messenger/RoutableMessageBus.php) which will automatically find the correct bus depending on your transport name.